Serendipity

 Following the UK rail franchise re-lettings of 2006-2007, I wanted to see what a list of UK franchise operators and their corporate relationships would look like now.
 The map of their connections was created in a relaxed evening's work with Freemind.

-Download TOC Connections.mm Mindmap
+Download TOC Connections.mm Freemind Mindmap

 Sun, 09 Dec 2007